async-profiler/async-profiler/docs/ProfilingNonJavaApplications.md

 All basic functionality remains the same.
 Profiler can run in `cpu`, `wall` and other perf_events modes.
 Flame Graph and JFR output formats are supported, although JFR files will obviously lack Java-specific events.

+### Advanced Sampling

+The `asprof_get_sample_counter` function increments every time there is a sample.
+This gives native code an easy way to detect when a sample event had occurred, and to log metadata about what the program was doing when the event happened.

+### Interaction with a JVM

+If you are using the native API to use async-profiler on a program that embeds a JVM and calls into it, async-profiler will not attach to that JVM, and stack traces involving (JITted) Java code will be mostly a single `.unknown` frame.